indigotree/www-audiovisualprojects-co-uk/content/_index.md

 ---
-banner_images: ["/uploads/banner.jpg", "/uploads/tech.jpg", "/uploads/banner.jpg"]
+banner_images: ["/uploads/grosvenor-estate-london-103.jpg", "/uploads/grosvenor-estate-london-122.jpg", "/uploads/private-residence-hertfordshire-129.jpg", "/uploads/private-residence-hertfordshire-13.jpg"]
 banner_title: ""
 banner_meta: ""
 ---

 # Making life extraordinary

-We invite you to explore the endless possibilities of lighting design and home automation and see how everyday life can be transformed into something extraordinary.
-Take control of your home or workspace and create the perfect environment with ease and simplicity.
+We invite you to explore the endless possibilities of bespoke technology and see how everyday life can be transformed into something extraordinary.

-Imagine a world where everything in your home is controlled seamlessly from one simple control device.
+Imagine a world where everything in your home or workspace is controlled seamlessly from one simple device.

-AVP specialise in transforming everyday technology into extraordinary experiences by seamlessly integrating lighting, climate control, sound, home entertainment and security into one easy-to-use control device.
+AVP specialise in transforming technology into state-of-the-art, extraordinary experiences by designing and integrating lighting, audio, home entertainment, climate control and security into one easy-to-use control device.

 We specialise in both residential and commercial installations.
-Our projects range from stately homes in the UK to private luxury villas in Provence and boutique hotels in Switzerland.
-We’ve completed over 100 luxury basement projects and installed state of the art AV solutions in conference facilities and auditoriums for large corporations.
+Our projects range from prime residences and well-known Head Offices in the UK to private villas in Provence and boutique hotels in Switzerland.
+We’ve transformed over 100 basement projects and installed state of the art AV solutions in a plethora of conference facilities and auditoriums for large corporations.